aertas/aertas/README.md

 Web Developer and Generative Artist
 -----------------------------------

 I have been working as both a back-end and front-end web developer since the early 2000s.
-However, for the past five years, I have only been working on front-end jobs.
-Additionally, I create animated and interactive illustrations using vanilla JS, three.js, and p5.js on the Tezos, Solana, Ethereum, and Avalanche blockchain platforms.
+As of 2020, I only produce front-end works.
+I write smart contracts for Ethereum and Avalanche.
+I also create animated and interactive drawings using vanilla JS, three.js and p5.js on the Tezos, Solana, Ethereum and Avalanche blockchain platforms.

 * 🌍  I'm based in Turkey
 * 🖥️  See my website at [My web site](http://aertas.com)